mathieualexhache/HID-Crescendo-Smartcard-Extractor/README.md

   Fully compliant with the **PC/SC framework**, an industry-standard API for smart card readers, enabling interaction with cards via APDU and Extended APDU protocols (for T=1 cards).

 - **CPLC Data Extraction**:
-  Uses ISO 7816 commands to extract **Card Production Lifecycle Data (CPLC)**, including serial numbers, from blank smart cards (such as the **HID Crescendo 144K FIPS Contact Only** model) that have not yet been configured with a **PIV applet**.
+  Uses ISO 7816 commands to extract **Card Production Lifecycle Data (CPLC)**, including serial numbers, from blank smart cards that have not yet been configured with a **PIV applet**.
 This allows identification of cards before they are provisioned through Credential Management Systems.

 - **PIV Data Extraction**:
   Supports the extraction of **FIPS 201 'Printed Information'** from PIV cards by sending binary APDU commands.